Melzar/onion-architecture-boilerplate/README.md

 > Diagrams have copyrights, if you want to use it on larger scale, feel free to contact me.

+### BUSINESS CONTEXT

+Project is a simple simulator of warehouse and managing storage space.
+There are two separate perspectives `Administrative` and `Client` facing app.

+##### Scenarios

+#### Portal - Client facing app

+    --------- CLIENT PERSPECTIVE ---------

+    Given that I'm not a Client
+    And I would like to create account
+    When I provide required data
+    Then my account is created

+    Given I'm not authenticated Client
+    And I would like to authenticate
+    When I provide proper authentication details
+    Then I'm able to get into system

+    Given I'm authenticated Client
+    And I would like to delete account
+    When I perform delete action
+    Then I'm no longer able to authenticate

+    Given I'm authenticated Client
+    When I get into my profile
+    Then I can see my account data

+    Given I'm authenticated Client
+    And I would like to create equipment
+    When I provide all required data
+    Then Equipment is created

+    Given I'm authenticated Client
+    And I have equipment
+    When I select Warehouse
+    Then I receive price preview

+    Given I'm authenticated Client
+    And I have multiple equipment items
+    Then I can preview it

+    Given I'm authenticated Client
+    Then I can preview available Warehouses

+    Given I'm authenticated Client
+    And I have equipment
+    When I select Warehouse
+    And perform store item action
+    Then I receive Warehouse Item with cost included

+    --------- Admin PERSPECTIVE ---------

+    Given I'm authenticated Admin
+    Then I can preview all equipment
+    And Users related to equipment

+    Given I'm authenticated Admin
+    And I would like to create equipment
+    When I provide required data
+    Then Equipment is created

+    Given I'm authenticated Admin
+    Then I can preview all warehouses
+    And related Warehouse Items

+    Given I'm authenticated Admin
+    Then I can preview specific warehouse
+    And related Warehouse Items

+    Given I'm authenticated Admin
+    And I would like to create new Warehouse
+    When I provide all required data with State
+    Then Warehouse is created

+    Given I'm authenticated Admin
+    And there is existing Warehouse
+    When I provide new data with State
+    Then Warehouse data is updated

+    Given I'm authenticated Admin
+    And there is existing WarehouseItem
+    Then I can preview it

+    Given I'm authenticated Admin
+    And there are many existing WarehouseItems
+    Then I can preview all of them

+    Given I'm authenticated Admin
+    And I would like to create new WarehouseItem
+    When I provide all required data with Warehouse Then WarehouseItem is created

+    Given I'm authenticated Admin
+    And there is existing WarehouseItem
+    When I provide new data with Warehouse
+    Then WarehouseItem is updated

+    Given I'm authenticated Admin
+    Then I can preview all Users

+    Given I'm authenticated Admin
+    Then I can preview all States
+    And related Rates

+    Given I'm authenticated Admin
+    Then I can preview all Rates

 ##### Technologies used

 1. `Typescript` ( `v3.7.5` )